Erhard Seminars Training: History

-It was replaced by a gentler course called "The Forum," which began in January 1985. "est, Inc." evolved into "est, an Educational Corporation," and eventually into Werner Erhard and Associates.
-In 1991 the business was sold to the employees who formed a new company called Landmark Education with Erhard's brother, Harry Rosenberg, becoming the CEO.
-Landmark Education was structured as a for-profit, employee-owned company; it operates as Landmark Worldwide with a consulting division called Vanto Group.

-Early influences
+Early influences.
+1960s through 1971

 In W. W. Bartley III's biography of Werner Erhard, Werner Erhard: The Transformation of a Man, the Founding of est (1978), Erhard describes his explorations of Zen Buddhism.
 Bartley quotes Erhard as acknowledging Zen as the essential contribution that "created the space [for est]".

 Bartley details Erhard's connections with Zen beginning with his extensive studies with Alan Watts in the mid-1960s.